-Parents are always looking for ways to keep their little ones healthy, so this week I decided to write about children’s immunity and cold/flu prevention.
+Parents are always looking for ways to keep their little ones healthy, so this week I decided to write about child immunity and cold/flu prevention.

 Q: My child is frequently home from school due to illness.
 What can I do to boost their immunity?

-Reducing sugar in a child’s diet can be challenging; however, it is necessary.
+Reducing sugar in a child’s diet can be challenging; however, it’s necessary.

-Since 70 to 80 percent of the immune system cells reside in the gut, a healthy digestive system is needed to protect children from bacteria and viruses they’re commonly exposed to.
+Since 70 percent of the immune system cells reside in the gut, a healthy digestive system is needed to protect children from bad bugs that they’re commonly exposed to.

-Although there are many ways to boost immunity, such as proper nutrition and supplementation with vitamins C and D, probiotics are the most effective way to address dysbiosis and increase the number of beneficial bacteria in the intestines.
-With a variety of formulations to choose from, kids’ probiotics range in potency from 1 billion to 10 billion active bacterial cultures per dose.
+Although there are many ways to boost immunity, such as proper nutrition and supplementation with vitamins C and D, probiotics are the most effective way to address dysbiosis.